Caen's Lair

 The rest of breakfast passed in relative quiet, and then Mister Abbot was ushering him out and to a bulky silver car.
 It could have easily seated 7 people, and all the compartments in the doors were stuffed full.
 A mostly empty water bottle tumbled out and over his foot as he strapped himself in.

-Halfway through adjusting himself into his seat, he thoughtlessly turned his face to the car window only to find something staring right at him.
+Halfway through adjusting himself into his seat, he thoughtlessly turned his face to the car window only to find that he was being watched.
 Tump froze abruptly.
-The creature was a large heron; its strong yellow beak hanging slightly open, ruffled silky grey feathers outlining a powerful neck.
-It was sitting on the curb, not moving a muscle, one of its rigid orange eyes fixed on him.
-Staring into its face, he got the eerie sense that the animal saw him and comprehended that he was just as sentient as it was.
+The creature was a large heron; its strong yellow beak hanging slightly open, ruffled grey feathers outlining a powerful neck.
+It was standing on the curb, not moving a muscle, one rigid orange eye fixed on him.

 The odd moment was broken when Mister Abbot gracelessly dropped into the driver's seat and loudly shut the door behind himself.
 When Tump looked back, the bird had lost interest.